Nature's Variety Prairie Homestyle Review

 The fourth ingredient is egg whites.
 Egg whites consist of shell-free egg whites, which are easy to digest and contain high quality protein.
 Egg protein is often given the highest biological value (BV).
 The BV metric measures the usability of the ingredient's protein.

 The fifth ingredient is potato starch.
 Potato starch is a gluten-free ingredient extracted from potatoes.
 Unlike whole potatoes, the starch itself does not provide a notable amount of nutrition.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Prairie Homestyle Cans Beef and Bison Stew are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Prairie Homestyle Beef & Bison Stew are not as important as the first five ingredients.